davepinch/pinchy.cc/content/singularities/the-hippie/the-hippie.md

 ---
 title: "The Hippie"
-related: "Which singularity are you chasing?"
+singularity of: "Which singularity are you chasing?"
 tags:
   - hippie
 ---